wlandau/r-cloud-ideas/README.md

 ## `clustermq` backend for `future`

 See https://github.com/HenrikBengtsson/future/issues/204 and https://github.com/HenrikBengtsson/future.clustermq.
-If we go with one of the `clustermq`-native solutions, then the `future` ecosystem would automatically get it through a new  `future.clustermq` package (currently under development).
+If we go with one of the `clustermq`-native solutions, then the `future` ecosystem will automatically get it through a new  `future.clustermq` package (currently under development).

 ## AWS Batch backend for `future`